MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/auditing/audit-events-in-purview.md

 ### Administered company activities

-Activities listed in the table below can be audited by filtering to the `Administered company` event.
+You can audit the activities in the table below by filtering to the `Administered company` event.

 Events in the table below are emitted with custom dimensions.
 <table>